scienceguyrob/SKANIP_Data_Models/README.md

 * an ipython notebook that explores and describes SDP data models for NIP pipelines.
 * diagrams containing Entity-Relationship Models (ERMs), describing the data models/pipeline activity in NIP.
 * formulas useful for deriving NIP pipeline data rates.
-* standalone unit tested source code, which validates the correctness of the interactive notebook code.
+* standalone unit tested source code, which validates the correctness of the interactive ipython notebook code.

 ### Notebook